wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

 // - - - - - - - - - - U - N - D - E - R - D - A - R - K - - - - - - - - - - - - - - - - - - - - - - -

 gen_data['maindarkgate'] = [
-    'The {darkgate} found in this hex is a gate to the underdark.
+    'The {darkgate} found in this hex is a gate to the UNDERDARK.
 Descent below is complicated by {darkgatecomplication}.'
   ];
 gen_data['tunnelbeast'] = [
     'BATS', 'WURMS', 'MOLES', 'LIZARD', 'CENTIPEDES', 'CRABS', 'RATS', 'SPIDERS', 'CAVE FISHES'